RalphHightower/blog/_posts/2024-10-06-HereComesDaJudge.md

 That document is 165 pages long.
 I am not going to screenscrape a document that large and separate the words with spaces.
 It is also quite damning.
 My copy  and paste brought in the text with as many as five to seven words strung together without separation[^11].
 The court document is available from many different news media websites.
 Heck, it may even be available on Faux News.

-[^11]: Sort of like *"Trump-Speak"* where Trump strings random thoughts into a *"tossed salad of words",* and hopes it makes sensel
+[^11]: Sort of like *"Trump-Speak"* where Trump strings random thoughts into a *"tossed salad of words",* and hopes it makes sense.

 One thing that attorney Jack Smith laid out in this document is that although Trump was indeed president at the time that these crimes were committed, in the reelection, he was also candidate Trump, an ordinary citizen that cannot claim presidential immunity, which the Supreme Court sent back to the district Court to determine immunity.